Max von Laue: Career and research

-As a consultant to the Physikalisch-Technische Reichsanstalt (PTR), Laue met Walther Meissner who was working there on superconductivity.
+As a consultant to the Physikalisch-Technische Reichsanstalt (PTR), Laue met Walther Meissner, who was working there on superconductivity.
 Meissner had discovered that a weak magnetic field decays rapidly to zero in the interior of a superconductor, which is known as the Meissner effect.
-Laue showed, in 1932, that the threshold of the applied magnetic field which destroys superconductivity varies with the shape of the body.
+In 1932, he showed that the threshold of the applied magnetic field which destroys superconductivity varies with the shape of the body.
 He published a total of 12 papers and a book on superconductivity.
 One of the papers was co-authored with brothers Fritz and Heinz London.
-Meissner published a biography on Laue in 1960.
+Meissner published a biography on him in 1960.

-The Kaiser-Wilhelm Gesellschaft zur Förderung der Wissenschaften (Today: Max-Planck Gesellschaft zur Förderung der Wissenschaften) was founded in 1911.
-Its purpose was to promote the sciences by founding and maintaining research institutes.
-One such institute was the Kaiser-Wilhelm Institut für Physik (KWIP) founded in Berlin-Dahlem in 1914, with Einstein as director.
-Laue was a trustee of the institute from 1917, and in 1922 he was appointed deputy director, whereupon he took over the administrative duties from Einstein.
-Einstein was traveling abroad when Adolf Hitler became Chancellor in January 1933, and Einstein did not return to Germany.
-Laue then became acting director of the KWIP, a position he held until 1946 or 1948, except for the period 1935 to 1939, when Peter Debye was director.
+The Kaiser Wilhelm Society was founded in 1911; its purpose was to promote the sciences by founding and maintaining research institutes.
+One such institute was the KWIP founded in 1914, with Einstein as its director.
+Laue was a trustee of the KWIP from 1917, and in 1922 he was appointed deputy director, whereupon he took over the administrative duties from Einstein.
+Einstein was traveling abroad when Adolf Hitler became Chancellor of Germany in January 1933, and Einstein did not return.
+He then became acting director of the KWIP, a position he held until 1946 or 1948, except for the period 1935–1939, when Peter Debye was director.
 In 1943, to avoid casualties to the personnel, the KWIP moved to Hechingen.
-It was at Hechingen that Laue wrote his book on the history of physics Geschichte der Physik, which was eventually translated into seven other languages.
+It was at Hechingen that he wrote his book on the history of physics, Geschichte der Physik, which was eventually translated into seven other languages.

 Opposition to Nazism

-Laue opposed Nazism in general and Deutsche Physik in particular – the former persecuted the Jews, in general, and the latter, among other things, put down Einstein's theory of relativity as Jewish physics, which Laue saw as ridiculous: "science has no race or religion".
-Laue and his close friend Otto Hahn secretly helped scientific colleagues persecuted by Nazi policies to emigrate from Germany.
-Laue also openly opposed Nazi policies.
+Laue opposed Nazism in general, and Deutsche Physik in particular; the former persecuted the Jews, and the latter, among other things, put down the theory of relativity as "Jewish physics", which he saw as ridiculous: "science has no race or religion".
+He and his close friend, Otto Hahn, secretly helped scientific colleagues persecuted by Nazi policies to emigrate from Germany.
+He also openly opposed antisemitism.
 An address on 18 September 1933 at the opening of the physics convention in Würzburg, opposition to Johannes Stark, an obituary note on Fritz Haber in 1934, and attendance at a commemoration for Haber are examples which clearly illustrate Laue's courageous, open opposition: